sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 ```

 After this, your docker image is available on your local
 machine.
-That's enough if your Gitlab runner will run on the same
+That's enough if your GitLab runner will run on the same
 machine, but if you want to have the runner on a different machine, or
 on multiple machines, they'll need access to the image as well.
 In
 that case, you'll want to push the image to a container registry.
 The
-good news is: Gitlab projects come with a built-in [container
+good news is: GitLab projects come with a built-in [container
 registry](https://docs.gitlab.com/ee/user/packages/container_registry/).
 You can push your container image to the registry linked with your
-project, and the Gitlab runner can *pull* it from there.
+project, and the GitLab runner can *pull* it from there.

 Pushing a Docker image to the container registry requires three
 steps.
-In your Gitlab project, navigate to **Packages and registries >
+In your GitLab project, navigate to **Packages and registries >
 Container Registry** for guidance.
 Before you can push the container
 image, you need to authenticate to the container registry.
 The command
 below is valid for projects hosted on gitlab.com, but will be
-different if you're using your own Gitlab instance.
+different if you're using your own GitLab instance.

 ```
 docker login registry.gitlab.com
 ```

 Then, you need to make sure that your container image is tagged
-according to Gitlab's [naming
+according to GitLab's [naming
 convention](https://docs.gitlab.com/ee/user/packages/container_registry/#image-naming-convention).
 The tag is specified with `-t` when the container is
 built.
 Alternatively, you can tag an existing image with `docker